mkdocstrings/griffe/docs/guide/users/public-apis.md

     It feels weird to "unpublicize" the `Hello` class in `my_package.module` by declaring an empty `__all__`, so maybe the module should be made private instead: `my_package/_module.py`.
 See other hiding techniques in the [Module layout](#module-layout) section.

-RECO: **Our recommendation — Expose public objects in single locations, use meaningful names.**
+GRIFFE: **Our recommendation — Expose public objects in single locations, use meaningful names.**
 We recommend making sure that each public object is exposed in a single location.
 Ensuring unique names might be more tricky depending on the code base, so we recommend ensuring meaningful names at least, not requiring the context of modules above to understand what the objects are for.

 ## Documentation

 Obviously, your public API should be documented.
 Each object should have a docstring that explains why the object is useful and how it is used.
 More on that in our [docstrings recommendations](docstrings.md).
 Docstrings work well for offline documentation; we recommend exposing your public API online too, for example with [MkDocs](https://www.mkdocs.org/) and [mkdocstrings' Python handler](https://mkdocstrings.github.io/python/), or with other SSGs (Static Site Generators).
 Prefer a tool that is able to create a [Sphinx-like](https://sphobjinv.readthedocs.io/en/stable/syntax.html) inventory of objects (an `objects.inv` file) that will allow other projects to easily cross-reference your API from their own documentation.
 Make sure each and every object of your public API is documented in your web docs and therefore added to the objects inventory (and maybe that nothing else is added to this inventory as "public API").

-> RECO: **Our recommendation — Document your public API extensively.**
+> GRIFFE: **Our recommendation — Document your public API extensively.**
 > Write docstrings for each and every object of your public API.
 Deploy online documentation where each object is documented and added to an object inventory that can be consumed by third-party projects.
 If you find yourself reluctant to document a public object, it means that this object should maybe be internal instead.
 >
 > Our documentation framework of choice is of course [MkDocs](https://www.mkdocs.org) combined with our [mkdocstrings](https://mkdocstrings.github.io/) plugin.